hazeluwuz/Flair-BnB/README.md

 JWT_SECRET=<SECRET_KEY>
 JWT_EXPIRES_IN=<EXPIRATION_TIMER>
 ```
-- `npm run sequelize db:migrate` in the backend folder
+- `npx dotenv sequelize db:migrate` in the backend folder
-- `npm run sequelize db:seed:all` in the backend folder
+- `npx dotenv sequelize db:seed:all` in the backend folder

 Running the app:
 - `npm start` in the backend folder FIRST